armory/docs/content/en/armory-enterprise/release-notes/rn-armory-spinnaker/_index.md

 layout: release-notes-recent
 semver_list: true
 description: >
-  Armory Enterprise releases, long term stable releases and patches.
+  Armory Enterprise releases, long term support releases and patches.
 ---

 <!-- the release-notes-recent.html layout inserts the section index list at the top of the page -->